frumbert/circular-player/README.md

 ## Why

 1. I wanted to know how to do it
-2. There is such a thing as [jPlayer](http://jplayer.org) which has an ugly circle-based player, but like all libraries it's designed for flexibility not specificity
+2. There is such a thing as [jPlayer](http://jplayer.org) which has an ugly circle-based player, but like all libraries it's designed for flexibility not specificity.
+Mine is only a couple of k all up.
 3. I wanted to use SVG so that (in theory) you could have a non-round player.

 ## How it works